 oral debate format

-Teams that advance to the IPPF Finals will be invited to participate in a series of oral debates, which take place at The Harold Pratt House in New York City.
+Teams that advance to the IPPF Finals will be invited to participate in a series of oral debates.

 A unique aspect of the IPPF oral debate format is the question period for the judges.
 Following cross examination, students will participate in a dynamic process in which they are questioned by the IPPF judges — many of whom are experts on the IPPF topic.